ricardobeat/toml.js/README.md

 TOML.js
 =======

 Javascript implementation of a [TOML](https://github.com/mojombo/toml) parser.
+Browser-compatible.

 ### What is TOML?